 The video signals from the three boxes and the signals from several other cameras installed in the garden are connected to my PC using three Axis P7214 video servers.
 These have enabled me to remove all the Euresys video capture that used to perform this function.
 The signals from all the analogue cameras are digitised by one of the Axis P7214 Video Encoders and the output from these, and a couple of other digital network ready cameras, come to my PC as digital streams via a new PoE capable switch, the Netgear Prosafe GS108PE.

 In October 2020 I installed an AMD Ryzen 9 3900XT processor with 16GB of main memory.
 This 12-core processor, each of which being capable of running two threads, was installed in an ASUS ROG STRIX B550-F motherboard.
 For disk capacity it has a 1TB Samsung 970 EVO Plus SSD, a 2 TB Western Digital disk for non i-Catcher data, a 6TB disk for the i-Catcher files, and an NVIDIA GeForce GTX 750 Ti display adapter.
 The OS used is Windows 10, and has been since June 2016.

-To take advantage of all this hi-tech gear, and with help from Huw Edwards of i-Catcher, I have installed the latest i-Catcher software to support them.
+Running on this hi-tech gear, is i-Catcher Console V6.3 build 2, the latest version available.
 This means that we can take videos at 25 frames/sec and hope to post on this website some of the more interesting episodes that occur during the season.